 You won’t find any information here about upcoming teacher trainings, because there are none.
 I finished leading my final 200 hour teacher training in May, 2018.
 I’ve had a good run—an opportunity to share what I love with incredible students all over the world—it’s been an absolute pleasure.
 I have no interest in continuing to teach surya namaskara B, or “the alignment” for warrior 2.

 What you will find here is me cutting a new path.
 I'm taking what I find valuable about yoga as a mindfulness practice, adding cross-training elements that build balanced muscle tone, and having a whole lot of fun mixing up movement with tricky motor control games.

 Just as we have building blocks for yoga poses, some yoga poses serve as building blocks for valuable human movement.
 It can all live happily together in my world.

 Students tell me my classes feel like group physical therapy.
 I'm honored, but I'm not there yet.
 I don’t have all the answers.
 I have a lot of questions.
 One of my teachers says, “be joyful in not knowing.”
 I couldn't have more joy for the learning ahead.

 To those of you who’ve been meeting me here over the past few years, thank you.
 If you are new to my site, welcome.
-I hope we can practice together, either in person in NYC or through the online videos currently in the works.
+I hope we can practice together, either in person in NYC or through my online videos.